TACC/Lmod/docs/source/300_tracking_module_usage.rst

    lmodV2_db.conf which is used by createDB.py, analyzeLmodDB and other programs to access the database.

 c) Make sure your python knows about the mysql.connector.python module.
-Please use pip or something similar if it is unavailable.
+Please use pip or something similar if it is not already available.

 d) Create the database by running the createDB.py program.::